Spring 2024 Community of Practice: Focus on the Scholarship of Teaching and Learning (SoTL)

 - This Community of Practice explicitly aligns with Marquette’s 2031 strategic plan.

 Objective 3 of տƵ’s 2031 strategic plan explicitly aims to advance innovation and excellence in teaching and learning: “տƵwill be known for exceptional undergraduate and graduate teaching and learning, with innovative instruction grounded in principles of Ignatian pedagogy.”
-The second of two priorities under this objective identifies the need to “expand efforts in the scholarship of teaching and learning to develop and encourage the use of best practices and provide training in Ignatian pedagogy for faculty and graduate teaching assistants.”
+The under this objective identifies the need to “expand efforts in the scholarship of teaching and learning to develop and encourage the use of best practices and provide training in Ignatian pedagogy for faculty and graduate teaching assistants.”

 - Engagement with the scholarship of teaching and learning can advance teaching excellence and heighten students’ learning.